Updated 25 September-- Be sure to also check page 2!

 Later War No-Decal MINT Fallschirmjaeger Helmet.
 Here is an excellent and hard to upgrade later war Mint para helmet, with smoother texture schiefergrau finish and late style slotted bolts.
 The straps are the heftier mid-war pattern and they are flawless.

 The liner is perfect, and nicely marked per the photos.
-This is a no-brainer excellent example and is priced at AVAILABLE 6500 USD and includes my certificate of lifetime guarantee of authenticity.
+This is a no-brainer excellent example and is priced at HOLD and includes my certificate of lifetime guarantee of authenticity.

 More Helmets on Page 2